Skip to Content

 Tips and tricks

-These cookies are best stored in a sealed container in the pantry, where it’s cool and dry.
-They will last for about a week.
+These cookies are best stored in a sealed container at room temperature in a place that is cool and dry.
+They will last for about a week on the counter.

 Cookies do not store well in the refrigerator, they tend to actually go stale quicker.
 For longer storage, freeze for up to 3 months.